Colin Firth: Activism

+Firth has champaigned numerous causes including fighting for the rights of Indigenous peoples and is a member of Survival International.
+He has also campaigned on issues of asylum seekers, refugees' rights and the environment.
+He commissioned and co-authored a scientific paper on a study of the differences in brain structure between people of differing political orientations.

 Firth has been a longstanding supporter of Survival International, a non-governmental organisation that advocates for the rights of tribal peoples.
 Speaking in 2001, he said, "My interest in tribal peoples goes back many years ... and I have supported [Survival] ever since."
 In 2003, during the promotion of Love Actually, he spoke in defence of the Indigenous people of Botswana, condemning the Botswana government's eviction of the Gana and Gwi people (San) from the Central Kalahari Game Reserve.
 He said of San, "These people are not the remnants of a past era who need to be brought up to date.
 Those who are able to continue to live on the land that is rightfully theirs are facing the 21st century with a confidence that many of us in the so-called developed world can only envy."
 He has also backed a Survival International campaign to press the Brazilian government to take more decisive action in defence of Awá-Guajá people, whose land and livelihood is critically threatened by the actions of loggers.